HenrikSamuelsson/reading-fundamentals-of-electric-circuits-7th-ed/part-1/chapter-01/practice-probem/number-01-01/practice-problem-1-1.md

 ## Problem

-We need to calculate the amount of charge represented by 10 billion protons.
+We shall calculate the amount of charge represented by 10 billion protons.

 ## Solution